ZenAcar/Weather-Analysis/README.md

-# Python API Homework - What's the Weather Like?
+# What's the Weather Like?

 ## Background
 "What's the weather like as we approach the equator?"